|[an error occurred while processing this directive]||

 The Samba Parade became too big for improvisations.
 Until the mid-eighties bleachers were assembled and disassembled every year on Ave.
 Presidente Vargas.
-Samba Schools longed for and deserved a more professional site to perform.
+Samba Schools and the audience deserved a more professional location to perform.

 Governor Leonel Brizola believed in this dream, and in October 1983 he hired no one less than Niemeyer, Brazil's most prominent architect.
-Niemeyer more than lived up to the challenge of devising and building the Sambodromo within 110 days.
+Niemeyer more than lived up to the challenge of designing and building the Sambódromo within 110 days.
 "We built the capital Brasilia in four years.
-We certainly can build the Sambodromo in four months."
-The master was right.
+We certainly can build the Sambódromo in four months."

-The Sambodromo is divided in sectors (see photo map), and each sector has different kinds of seats.
-Breweries compete to see which one attracts to their boxes the most famous international stars, socialites, soccer players, politicians, opinion makers, and fashion models.
-Some always misbehave, giving plenty of material for the tabloids and gossip columns to explore.
+The Aerodrome is divided in sectors (see photo map), and each sector has different kinds of seats.
+Catered boxes are where you find famous international stars, socialites, soccer players, politicians, celebrities and their chasers.
+Material for the tabloids and gossip columns to talk about.

 Liesa, the League of Samba Schools published a very handy map with the new disposition of sectors and how they can be reached by subway.
 They say that there are a total of 72,518 seats now!
 We will try to help you understand which is the right one for you.
 We are not talking prices here, this is discussed in detail a bit later.